phbraga/ss-som/README.md

   -p: this flag is used to get the path to the parameters file

-  -s[optional]: this flag disables the subspace clustering mode.
-With this flag, each sample will be assigned to a single cluster.

-  -s[optional]: this flag is used to define if the training and test experiments will be run.

   -f[optional]: this flag disables the noisy filtering and all samples will be assigned to a cluster.

   -n[optional]: this flag is used to define if the data needs to be normalized.

+  -c[optional]: this flag is used to execute a complete train and test experiment.

   ...and more.
   ```
-  For example, to run experiments for [these](https://github.com/hfbassani/pbml/tree/master/Datasets/Realdata) real datasets, you must use -s and -f flags, so that the arguments will be as follows:
+  For example, to run experiments for [these](https://github.com/hfbassani/pbml/tree/master/Datasets/Realdata) real datasets the arguments will be as follows:

   ```
-  -i ../../Parameters/inputPathsTrain01 -t ../../Parameters/inputPathsTest -r pray5-l01/ -p ../../Parameters/pray5_0 -s -c
+  -i ../../Parameters/inputPathsTrain01 -t ../../Parameters/inputPathsTest -r sssom-l01/ -p ../../Parameters/sssom_0 -c
   ```

-  After that, you can run your metrics based on the results file.
+  After that, you can evaluate the results folder files.

 ### Metrics Calculation